UstymUkhman/ImageDrawer.js/README.md

 [![Bower version](https://img.shields.io/badge/bower-v1.2.0-blue.svg)](http://bower.io/)
 [![GitHub license](https://img.shields.io/cocoapods/l/AFNetworking.svg)](http://opensource.org/licenses/MIT)

-**ImageDrawer.js** is a simple plugin of jQuery and CSS animations which can be called as described below, to imitate an accelerated drawn image.<br>
+**ImageDrawer.js** is a simple plugin for jQuery with CSS animations which can be called as described below to imitate an accelerated drawn image.<br>
-The drawing process is made of two parts: the first one defines all image borders by using "a black pencil" and the second one gives all the colors to the picture.
+The drawing process is made of two parts: the first one defines all image borders by using "a black pencil" and the second one draws all the colors to the picture.

 ## Demo

-You can try ImageDrawer.js [here](http://54.93.165.244/experiments/ImageDrawerJs/).<br>
+You can try ImageDrawer.js [here](http://54.93.165.244/experiments/ImageDrawer/).<br>

 ## Download